Bernard Butler: Collaborations and production work

 In May 2014, Butler organised two special McAlmont & Butler performances to raise funds for the Bobath Centre's work with children with cerebral palsy.
 The London shows at the Union Chapel and Islington Assembly Hall sold out, and the duo were accompanied by a full band that consisted of members of The Magic Numbers, Mako Sakamoto on drums and Sean Read on keyboards.

 In 2017, Butler produced the self-titled debut album of the New York band QTY.
 In November 2019, Pet Shop Boys released their second single "Burning the Heather" from their forthcoming album Hotspot, featuring acoustic guitar played by Butler.
 Folk artist Sam Lee collaborated with Butler in 2019, resulting in his Old Wow album and selected live shows that followed.
 Butler joined Lee's curated Earth Day live stream in May 2020, improvising remotely along to a live stream of nightingales singing in the Sussex forest.
 This was followed by the release of tracks from Roxanne De Bastion.

 In 2020, writer Peter Paphides' label Needle Mythology finally released the open collaboration with Catherine Anne Davies.
 The album, In Memory of My Feelings, compiled 10 songs drawn from the writing sessions begun in 2009, which Butler then pieced together and completed.
 Artwork was created in collaboration with artist Eva Vermandel.

 During 2021, Butler worked on a new Altered Images album with 1980s band members Clare Grogan and Stephen Lironi.
 According to Grogan, who announced the release in December 2021, the album would be released in August 2022, on Cooking Vinyl records, with the name Mascara Streakz.

-On 15 April 2022, Butler and Irish actress Jessie Buckley released "The Eagle & The Dove", the lead single from For All Our Days That Tear the Heart.
-The resulting album was released on 17 June that year to widespread acclaim and resulted in a nomination for the prestigious Mercury Prize.
+On 15 April 2022, Butler and Irish actress Jessie Buckley released "The Eagle & The Dove", the lead single from their collaborative album For All Our Days That Tear the Heart.
+The album was released on 17 June that year to widespread acclaim and resulted in a nomination for the prestigious Mercury Prize.

 In 2023, Butler completed Sam Lee's Songdreaming album and the debut from Irish band The Clockworks, "Exit Strategy".

 Alongside songwriters Norman Blake and James Grant, a collaboration formed for the 2022 Celtic Connections, and the three continued to tour and later began work on a debut record as a trio.
 In March 2025, the trio released the album Butler, Blake & Grant on 355 Recordings.
+The following January, the trio announced their second collaborative album, Murmurs, set for release on 27 March 2026 by 355.